-Figure 1:: Measuring exact height above ground
+Figure 1 :: Measuring exact height above ground

 With a servo attached, the LW20 becomes a low cost, lightweight collision avoidance sensor.
-Field of view

 Figure 2 :: Collision avoidance zones

 Used on autonomous vehicles, the LW20 can be a forwards looking obstacle sensor or can be used to create "SLAM" maps to aid in navigation.